dendibakh/perf-book/chapters/13-Optimizing-Multithreaded-Applications/13-6 Cache Coherence Issues.md

 ### Cache Coherency Protocols

-Multiprocessor systems incorporate Cache Coherency Protocols to ensure data consistency during shared usage of memory by each individual core containing its own, separate cache entity.
-Without such a protocol, if both CPU `A` and CPU `B` read memory location `L` into their individual caches, and processor B subsequently modified its cached value for `L`, then the CPUs would have inconsistent values of the same memory location `L`.
+Multiprocessor systems incorporate Cache Coherency Protocols to ensure data coherence during shared usage of memory by each individual core containing its own, separate cache entity.
+Without such a protocol, if both CPU `A` and CPU `B` read memory location `L` into their individual caches, and processor B subsequently modified its cached value for `L`, then the CPUs would have incoherent values of the same memory location `L`.
 Cache Coherency Protocols ensure that any updates to cached entries are dutifully updated in any other cached entry of the same location.

 One of the most well-known cache coherency protocols is MESI (**M**odified **E**xclusive **S**hared **I**nvalid), which is used to support writeback caches like those used in modern CPUs.
 Its acronym denotes the four states with which a cache line can be marked (see Figure @fig:MESI):